Poison (The Prodigy song)

-"Poison" is a song by English electronic music group the Prodigy, released on 6 March 1995 as the fourth and final single from their second studio album, Music for the Jilted Generation (1994).
-Maxim Reality sings on this track.
-It was a number one hit in Finland, while peaking inside the top five in Ireland and Norway.
-Additionally, it peaked within the top 30 in Sweden and Switzerland.
+"Poison" is a song by English electronic music group the Prodigy, released on 6 March 1995 by XL and Mute as the fourth and final single from their second studio album, Music for the Jilted Generation (1994).
+It was written by Liam Howlett and Maxim Reality, and produced by Howlett.
+Reality performs the vocals on the track.
+"Poison" was a number one hit in Finland, while peaking inside the top five in Ireland and Norway.
+Additionally, it peaked within the top-30 in Sweden and Switzerland.
+The music video for the song was directed by Walter Stern.

 Composition

 The drums in the song are samples from "It's a New Day" by Skull Snaps, "Amen, Brother" by the Winstons, and "Heavy Soul Slinger" by Bernard Purdie.

+Reception

 Critical reception

 John Bush from AllMusic viewed the song as "excellent".
 Larry Flick from Billboard noted that it "marks the rave outfit's first foray into hip-hop", adding that "it's an inspired move.
 The act's penchant for quirky loops and industrial sound effects melds perfectly with the track's approachable downtempo groove."
 He also described the track as a "juicy jam", voiced by new band member Maxim Reality.
+Neil Kulkarni from Melody Maker wrote, "You musta been dancing to this for weeks already so you know the plot: lunging bass, razing wah-wah over a surprisingly slow and punishingly phat beat.
+This is surely Howlett paying dues to all those Ultramagnetic MCs and Schooly D LPs that got some of us through the Eighties."
 Brad Beatnik from Music Weeks RM Dance Update stated that "with its hard hip hop beats yet funky feel, [it] is the stunning stand-out track" of the album.
-Another editor, James Hamilton, declared it as a "ponderously rumbling reggae-ish dub joller".
-James Hunter from Vibe described it as "an excellent post-techno techno thing that ought to become an enormous, obnoxious hit."
+Another RM editor, James Hamilton, declared it as a "ponderously rumbling reggae-ish dub joller".
+John Harris from NME said, "Distilled excitement, strangely enough.
+"Poison" is an atonal, incendiary slab of technofied trip-hop".
+James Hunter from Vibe named it "an excellent post-techno techno thing that ought to become an enormous, obnoxious hit."